TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Introduction

 \section{Introduction}

-Large Vision-Language Models (LVLMs) have demonstrated remarkable success in various multimodal applications, including visual complex reasoning \cite{zhu2023minigpt, li2023otter}, visual conversation \cite{llava, gao2023llama}, and medical visual question answering \cite{li2023llava, moor2023medflamingo}.
+\IEEEPARstart{L}{arge} Vision-Language Models (LVLMs) have demonstrated remarkable success in various multimodal applications, including visual complex reasoning \cite{zhu2023minigpt, li2023otter}, visual conversation \cite{llava, gao2023llama}, and medical visual question answering \cite{li2023llava, moor2023medflamingo}.
 The proliferation of various LVLMs has significantly advanced our comprehension and pushed the boundaries of multimodal applications \cite{zhang2023gpt4roi} across various domains \cite{moor2023medflamingo}.

 LVLM is typically constructed by incorporating a Large Language Model (LLM) with a pre-trained visual encoder which facilitates the integration of images as input data \cite{li2023blip, dai2023instructblip}.
 For example, LLaVA \cite{llava}, LLaMA-Adapter V2 \cite{gao2023llama}, and Otter \cite{li2023otter} feed LLM such as Vicuna \cite{vicuna} or LLaMA \cite{touvron2023llama} with visual tokens extracted by visual encoder ViT-L/14 \cite{fang2023eva}.
-Notably, Bard, the latest multimodal iteration \cite{bard}, distinguishes itself with its exceptional multimodal capabilities.
-Although detailed model configurations are unknown, the open-source API of Bard \cite{bard} can demonstrate its multimodal ability such as generating detailed image captions.
-This groundbreaking development marks a significant step forward in the field of multimodal understanding and its practical implications.
+Notably, closed-source models such as GPT4V \cite{gpt4} and GeminiPro-V \cite{geminiprov}, distinguish themselves with their exceptional multimodal capabilities.
+Although detailed model configurations are unknown, the open-source APIs of these proprietary models have demonstrated the multimodal ability.
+This groundbreaking development marks a significant step forward in the field of artificial general intelligence (AGI).